-*The application cycle for Spring 2022 is closed.
-The application cycle for Spring 2023 will open on November 1, 2021.*
+*The application cycle for Spring 2023 is closed.
+The application cycle for Spring 2024 will open in Fall 2022.*

 All applicants seeking admission to the Physician Assistant (PA) Program must submit all required application materials, including the CASPA and supplemental application, and meet the following requirements prior to enrollment in the program: